thegauravthakur/blog/src/content/posts/what-exactly-is-this-keyword-in-javascript.md

 ## Explicit Binding

-JavaScript functions are special types of objects that can be invoked by using `()` after the object name.
+JavaScript's functions are special types of objects that can be invoked by using `()` after the object name.
 These special objects contain some helper methods attached to them like `call`, `apply` and `bind` which allows us to explicitly bind `this` keyword to any specific value.
-While these methods are all aimed at bind the *this* keyword with a specific object, they all differ in a few ways.
-Let's discuss about each of them
+While these methods are all aimed to bind the `this` keyword with a specific object, they all differ in a few ways.
+Let's discuss each of them

 ### Call Method